w3c/wai-tutorials/source/menus/styling.html.erb.md

   - G183
 ---

 Clear and consistent styling allows users to find and recognize menus more easily.
-This includes consistency in the appearance, relative location of where menus appear on web pages across a website, and how they behave.
+This includes consistency in the behavior, appearance, and relative location on pages across a website.

 ## General considerations